Cree Summer: Video game voice acting

 She performed voice over for the games Baldur's Gate: Dark Alliance, Black, as well as Tony Hawk's American Wasteland.
-She voiced Auriel in Diablo 3, and reprised the role for Heroes of the Storm.
-She was also the voice of Tandi in Fallout and First Citizen Lynette in Fallout 2, Tatjana in Arc the Lad: Twilight of the Spirits, Lady Belgemine, Young Tidus and additional voice-overs in Final Fantasy X, Lenne/Calli in Final Fantasy X-2, Storm in Marvel Super Hero Squad, Cynder in The Legend of Spyro: A New Beginning, Magma in X-Men Legends, and the Inca Princess Micay in Pitfall: The Lost Expedition.
+She voiced Auriel in Diablo III, and reprised the role for Heroes of the Storm.
+She was the voice of Tandi in Fallout and First Citizen Lynette in Fallout 2, Tatjana in Arc the Lad: Twilight of the Spirits, Lady Belgemine, Young Tidus and additional voice-overs in Final Fantasy X, Lenne/Calli in Final Fantasy X-2, Storm in Marvel Super Hero Squad, Cynder in The Legend of Spyro: A New Beginning, Magma in X-Men Legends, and the Inca Princess Micay in Pitfall: The Lost Expedition.
 She voices Medusa in the game Kid Icarus: Uprising for the Nintendo 3DS.
 She voiced Catalina Thorn, the leader of the Cell in Crackdown 2.
 She had a small role in Mass Effect.
-She also did miscellaneous voices in World of Warcraft: Mists of Pandaria.
+She did miscellaneous voices in World of Warcraft: Mists of Pandaria.
 She reprised her voice of She-Hulk in Marvel Super Hero Squad: The Infinity Gauntlet.
-She also voiced Kit Brinny in the introduction video for the MMORPG Wildstar.
-She provides the voice of vampire derby girl Roller Brawl in the Skylanders series.
-She has also voiced Professor Penelope Young, a minor character original in Batman: Arkham Asylum.
+She voiced Kit Brinny in the introduction video for the MMORPG Wildstar.
+She provides the voice of vampire Roller Brawl in the Skylanders series.
+She has voiced Professor Penelope Young, a minor character original in Batman: Arkham Asylum.